 who needs emotional support and sometimes physical assistance.

-should ask, "How did you find out about the death?" because survivors need to tell of the notification experience
+ask, "How did you find out about the death?" because survivors need to tell of the notification experience time

 Frequent laments include, "I didn't get to say good-bye," "I love you," or "I'm sorry."

-than the non-victims on measures of well being, somatization, obsessive-compulsion disorders, depression, anxiety,
+more stressed than the non-victims on measures of well being, somatization, obsessive-compulsion disorders, depression, anxiety,

 hostility, self-esteem and post-traumatic stress disorder.
-They were more likely to report poorer health, especially high blood pressure.
+They were more likely to report poorer health, especially high

 What Doesn't Help?

-carefully selected a particular counselor, clergy person or other caregiver as their confidante, they may resent
+(If they have carefully selected a particular counselor, clergy person or other caregiver as their confidante, they may resent

 being passes off to a group.
 Later the caregiver may ask if they would find it helpful to be with others who have had a similar

 MADD serves a victim or survivor of drunk driving every 10 minutes.